sean-kintone/3D-Kintone-Gallery/docs/workshop-steps.md

 ![images/input-color.png](images/input-color.png)

 Definitely feel free to experiment with adding parameters listed in the documentation.
-THREE.JS is more of an "art" than coding sometimes, and some very fun and beautiful effects can be created with a little effort.
+THREE.JS is sometimes more of an "art" than coding, and some very fun and beautiful effects can be created with little effort.

 Next, we need to combine our `geometry` with our `material` to create a `mesh`, which will get added to our `scene`.